flowdee/hearthstone-cards/README.txt

 2. Hearthstone Cards overlay in action

 == Changelog ==

+= Version 2.3.1 (4th May 2016) =
+* Fix: Card data couldn't be fetched in a certain circumstance (replaced file_get_contents with wp_remote_get)
+* Fix: Card data will only be cached when it was fetched correctly from now on

 = Version 2.3.0 (29th April 2016) =
 * !!!
 After updating the plugin you have to re-activate it !!!